 The creator of Nonviolent Communication is Marshall B. Rosenberg, who spotted that the way in which we use language in many cultures favours the escalation of violence.
 Traditional forms of communication encourage people to focus on judging others instead of discovering what other people feel and what is important to them.

-I support people in creating satisfying life and relationships (personal and professional) through individual trainings and group workshops deepening communication skills.
+I am CNVC Certified Trainer supporting people in creating satisfying life and relationships (personal and professional) through individual trainings and group workshops deepening communication skills.
 I help in implementing Nonviolent Communication (NVC) in relationships, companies and non-governmental organisations.
 My work is based not only on Nonviolent Communication (NVC) created by Marshall B. Rosenberg, but also on non-formal learning methods and on Coaching for Transformation approach.
 I founded Empathic Way (www.empathicway.pl), through which I promote Nonviolent Communication and teach honest and clear self-expression and listening to others with respect and empathy.
-Empathic Way Europe is my new project aiming at reaching people living in the whole Europe.
-I run the Warsaw Empathy Group, I offer training courses and individual support.
-I am the author of the online course “Four steps to a better relationship with others and myself” (at the moment only in Polish).
-I got to know Nonviolent Communication in 2010.
-At the moment I am on the path to CNVC certification.
+Empathic Way Europe is a project that I started because I love working in English and want to reach people living in the whole Europe.